waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Capture Strategy
 ## Strategy: The Mean Look Pivot
-1. Catch a Gastly in Sprout Tower (Night only, Lv 3-6).
-2. Train Gastly to Lv 13 to learn Mean Look.
+- Train XENON (Gastly) to Lv 13 to learn Mean Look.
-3. Evolve to Haunter (Lv 25) to ensure Base 95 Speed (Suicune is Base 85).
+- Evolve to Haunter (Lv 25) to ensure Base 95 Speed (Suicune is Base 85).
 Haunter needs to be faster than Suicune to use Mean Look before it flees.
-4. Track Suicune using Pokedex AREA map.
+- Track Suicune using Pokedex AREA map.
-5. Lead with Haunter: Mean Look (Turn 1) -> Hypnosis -> Great Balls.
+- Lead with Haunter: Mean Look (Turn 1) -> Hypnosis -> Great Balls.

 ## Tile Mechanics (Verified)
 - FLOOR: Standard traversable tile.
 Verified traversable.